EleutherAI/website/content/faq.md

   All active work is in GPT-NeoX, and GPT-Neo should be considered deprecated.
 For those looking for code that runs on TPUs, we recommend [Mesh Transformer JAX](https://github.com/kingoflolz/mesh-transformer-jax) instead.

-How big is the largest model you have trained?
+What is the largest model you have trained?

-: On <date datetime="2022-02-09">February 9, 2022</date>, we will release a 20 billion parameter model trained on the Pile, GPT-NeoX-20B.
+: On <date datetime="2022-02-09">February 9, 2022</date>, we released a 20 billion parameter model trained on the Pile, GPT-NeoX-20B.

 Are you serious when you say you are going to train a model comparable to the biggest GPT-3 (175 billion parameters)?